anvaka/nerl/prototype/01 - clock html/README.md

 # How Clock is built?

-After a special compiler is executed all `require` tags are inlined into html and corresponding javascript logic is attach to parts of DOM.
+After a special compiler is executed all `require` tags are inlined into html and corresponding javascript logic is attached to parts of DOM.

 ``` html
   <html>